InboxPolicy Pricing

 When should I use a cheaper competitor instead of InboxPolicy?

-For one-shot cleaning of a large scraped list at the lowest possible cost, MillionVerifier's $0.59 to $2.50 per 1,000 is cheaper.
+For one-shot cleaning of a large scraped list at the lowest possible cost, MillionVerifier runs $3.90/1k at entry down to $0.45/1k at 1M volume; InboxPolicy Growth is $79 for 25,000 ($3.16/1k), while MillionVerifier's entry is $39 for 10,000 ($3.90/1k), a lower total purchase; MillionVerifier also wins on unit price at 1M ($0.45/1k).
 For spam-trap and abuse-address detection, ZeroBounce carries a dedicated database InboxPolicy does not.
 For a dashboard-first workflow with CSV uploads, Kickbox or Emailable fit better than an API-first tool.